maidsafe/safe_network/README.md

 name of `file_names_%Y-%m-%d_%H-%M-%S.txt` (i.e. unique by date and time of upload) which is placed in `$HOME/.safe/client/uploaded_files`.
 When calling `files download`, the `uploaded_files` dir will be searched for documents containing the names of uploaded files.
 If you don't wish to download the same files multiple times, remove the text documents after the first download.

+If you don't have `SAFE_PEERS` set, you can pass in a `--peer` argument to commands like this:
+`cargo run --release --bin safe -- --peer <multiaddress> files upload ~/dir/with/files`

 ## Token transfers